 Industry life cycle stage

 The life cycle stage at which the industry is in when a company makes the market entry greatly influences the opportunities for success.
 The odds for success are greater for companies that enter into an industry at the early stages of the lifecycle when compared to those players entering near the shakeout.
-This is one of the key factors to be considered while formulating the market entry strategies.
+This is one of the key factors to be considered while formulating the market strategies.

-Tips for a creating winning market entry strategies
+Tips for creating winning market entry strategies

 To compete with already established brands in a new market, companies must formulate thorough market entry strategies that would help them stand out in that market.
 The first step in establishing this and build the best market entry strategies is to analyze the strategies, price points, and offerings of key competitors in an international market.
 This helps mold the company’s offerings to resonate with the customers in a new market.